Does an executor of a will need to live in Wisconsin?

 Answer:

-It is advisable for these individuals to reside in the same state.
-Otherwise, it would be costly for your executor to travel back-and-forth to manage your estate.
-Some states require that out-of-state executors post a cash bond, even if you have waived this requirement in your will.
+It’s generally best for an executor to live in the same state as the estate.
+If they don’t, it can become expensive for them to travel back and forth to manage the estate.
+Additionally, some states require out-of-state executors to post a cash bond, even if you've waived this in your will.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.